rub3n2000/parcelreactprojectbuilder/README.md

 To test that the api works, and not only the frontend, you can do localhost:5000/api/WeatherForecast on the dotnetReact app.
 If you get some json temperature forecast filler info, you are all set.

+#### Dotnet React with OData.
+To start dotnetReact simply do npm run preStart that installs the npm packages neccesary in the Frontend folder as well as dotnet restore.

+Therefore you only have to run it the first time, and everytime you add a new npm package to, the package.json within Frontend, instead of using npm install --save within the client folder.

+After installing the packages do
+                npm run server
+To run the actual server serving the app.
+It will hot-restart when you change files in frontend, or backend.

+To test that the api works, and not only the frontend, you can do localhost:5000/api/WeatherForecast on the dotnetReact app.
+If you get some json temperature forecast filler info, you are all set.

+You can then do localhost:5000/api/WeatherForecast?$Select=id to make sure odata is working.
+Frontend should be at any route that doesnt start with /api/.